A judge must be as father and mother to the people,

 Arranged Marriage: A normal feature of life in Dee's world.
 His own marriage to his senior wife was arranged by his father.

-Ascended to a Higher Plane of Existence: The Taoist abbot in Haunted Monastery is believed to have done this, calling all the monks to his chamber, delivering a long speech filled with obscure references, and liberating his soul from his body.
-His annotated speech is later used on other Taoist monasteries.
+Ascended to a Higher Plane of Existence: The Taoist abbot in Haunted Monastery is believed to have done this, calling all the monks to his chamber, delivering a long speech filled with obscure references, then liberating his soul from his body.
+His annotated speech is later used as an instructional text in other Taoist monasteries.
 He had in fact been poisoned, and the speech was a delirious rambling.

 As You Know: The characters are presumably familiar with incense clocks, the Imperial government, manners in the 'Flower and Willow' world etc., but they are kind enough to give, and listen to, explanations of things they already know, for the benefit of western readers who do not.